-The main disadvantage of Digital MEMS microphones over other types is the higher component costs.
+The main disadvantage of Digital MEMS microphones over other microphone types is the higher component costs.
 However, the savings from not requiring a separate Codec/Amplifier/ADC circuit and filtering and the associated reduced board space requirements will balance this.

 Digital PDM MEMS microphones